-But then I read somewhere what a Meyer lemon actually IS: a cross between a lemon and tangerine/mandarin orange.
-Like a pluot (plum-apricot.)
-Now that’s a game changer my friends.
+But then I read somewhere what a Meyer lemon actually IS: a cross between a lemon and a tangerine/mandarin orange, like a pluot (plum-apricot).
+Now that’s a game changer, my friends.
 I apologize to all food bloggers and cooks everywhere whose Meyer lemon recipes I brushed aside.
 Now I’m on the bandwagon.
-Meyer lemons be rockin the house.
+Meyer lemons be rockin’ the house.

 Raise your hand if you love crepes!
 My mom makes a mean crepe and I used to beg her to make them when I was kid.
 (I especially loved these Chicken Crepes with Jalapeno Cheese; still a favorite of mine.)